cdcarter/cdcarter.github.com/_posts/2015-07-19-soql-for-view.md

 ---
 {% include JB/setup %}

 I don't eat, sleep, and breathe Salesforce.
-In fact, I'd much rather be cooking than coding most of the time, problem is, I'm not very good at it.
-I spent a good portion of today practicing my knife skills, watching yooutube videos and decimating a bag of potatoes.
+In fact, I'd much rather be cooking than coding most of the time, problem is, I'm kind of obsessive about it.
+I spent a good portion of today practicing my knife skills, watching youtube videos and decimating a bag of potatoes.

 I have a pot of black beans on, which is a LONG process at low temperature.
 I use [this recipe](http://www.seriouseats.com/recipes/2014/09/the-lazy-cooks-black-beans-easy-recipe.html) from Serious Eats, because it's easy, you don't have to soak the beans over night, and it gives me a bunch of time to try other things.
 Like chopping potatoes.
+Okay, so I'm only obsessive about some parts.
+The chopping parts.

 ![Beans!](http://www.seriouseats.com/recipes/assets_c/2014/08/20140827-black-beans-vicky-wasik-4-thumb-625xauto-410002.jpg)